bepierre/SpeechVGG/examples/speaker_identification/ReadMe.md

-# speaker-identification
+# Speaker identification

+Example usage of the pre-trained speechVGG for speaker identification, as applied and evaluated in [(Beckmann et al., 2019)](https://arxiv.org/pdf/1910.09909.pdf).

-#### Data :
+#### Data

-You should create a folder 'TIMIT' with the following folders :
+This example uses TIMIT dataset available [here](https://catalog.ldc.upenn.edu/LDC93S1).
+You should create a folder 'TIMIT' with the following folders (default file structure):

     TIMIT
     |_ TEST